 Here is a list of our Frequently Asked Questions to help you with everything MDCH.
-If you have any other questions, please visit our CONTACT US page or give Co-Directors Adele and Chris on 1300 994 208.
+If you have any other questions, please visit our CONTACT US page or give Co-Directors Adele and Chris a call on 1300 994 208.

 To watch a concert already purchased: